Khurshid Hasan Khurshid: Early life

 Khurshid was born in Srinagar on 3 January 1924.
 His father was Maulvi Mohammad Hasan, a headmaster of a boys' school in Gilgit.
 Consequently, the early years of Khurshid's life were spent in Gilgit.
 He completed a bachelor's degree from the Amar Singh College in Srinagar.
 During his college years, he established Kashmir Muslim Students Federation and met Mohammad Ali Jinnah in Jalandhar for the first time in 1942.
 Khurshid also wrote for the weekly Javed started by the Muslim Conference leader Allah Rakha Sagar.

 Later he started working for the news agency Orient Press of India in Srinagar.
 When Jinnah went to Srinagar for a holiday in May 1944, Khurshid interacted with him as an agent of the Orient Press.
 Jinnah was impressed with him and hired him on his staff.
 Khurshid subsequently rose to be Jinnah's private secretary and watched the troubled political waters leading to the Partition of India from close quarters.

 Khurshid was married to Begum Sorayya, a confidante of Fatimah Jinnah and the author of Memories of Fatimah Jinnah.
-She was the brother of journalist Khalid Hasan.
+She was the sister of journalist Khalid Hasan.

 Missions to Kashmir

 Jinnah sent Khurshid on a mission to Kashmir in the summer of 1947.
-Jinnah wanted to holiday in Kashmir at this time but, given the pressure on him to accede to one of the incoming dominions, the Maharaja Hari Singh was no mood to entertain the request.
-Khurshid reportedly told the Maharaja that he was an independent sovereign and need not consult anybody regarding the accession of the state.
+Jinnah wanted to holiday in Kashmir at this time but, given the pressure on him to accede to one of the incoming dominions, the Maharajah Hari Singh was no mood to entertain the request.
+Khurshid reportedly told the Maharajah that he was an independent sovereign and need not consult anybody regarding the accession of the state.
 If he acceded to Pakistan, he would not have to delegate any of his powers to Sheikh Abdullah.
 "Pakistan would not touch a hair of his head or take an iota of his powers."
 Scholar Das Gupta also states that Khurshid stayed there for several months and created an atmosphere of communal frenzy against India.

 At the beginning of October 1947, Jinnah sent him to Kashmir again.
-The Maharaja had appointed Justice Mehr Chand Mahajan, with known connections to the Indian National Congress, as his prime minister, replacing the pro-Pakistan Ram Chandra Kak.
-Jinnah wanted to find out Maharaja's intentions.
-Khurshid reported back on 12 October stating that the Maharaja was "dead set against accession to Pakistan".
+The Maharajah had appointed Justice Mehr Chand Mahajan, with known connections to the Indian National Congress, as his prime minister, replacing the pro-Pakistan Ram Chandra Kak.
+Jinnah wanted to find out Maharajah's intentions.
+Khurshid reported back on 12 October stating that the Maharajah was "dead set against accession to Pakistan".
 He also reported that the pro-India National Conference was the only party in the state.
 The pro-Pakistan Muslim Conference was "essentially defunct".
 He concluded: